OsmosysSoftware/dev-standards/coding-standards/git.md

   git pull --ff upstream main
   ```

-## 7. Code Reviews

-- Conduct code reviews for every PR to ensure code quality and consistency.
-- Address all feedback and comments before merging the PR.
-- If you have CI setup, then ensure that CI passes before merging the PR.

-## 8. Conflict Resolution
+## 9. Conflict Resolution

 - Resolve merge conflicts promptly.
 - Ensure conflicts are resolved locally before pushing changes.
 - Ensure that you test your changes locally after resolving conflicts.

-## 9. Tagging and Releases
+## 10. Tagging and Releases

 - Use semantic versioning for your projects.
-- In a version number formatted as `MAJOR.MINOR.PATCH`:
+- Version number is formatted as `MAJOR.MINOR.PATCH`:
   - Increment the `MAJOR` version when making incompatible API changes.
   - Increment the `MINOR` version when adding new functionality in a backward-compatible manner.
   - Increment the `PATCH` version when making backward-compatible bug fixes.